zyl200846/full-reimplementation-of-unet/README.md

-# Full Re-implementation of UNet for Medical Image Segmentation (not the final version, modifying)
+# Full Re-implementation of UNet for Medical Image Segmentation
 This is a full implementation of UNet using **TensorFlow with low level API** and **high level API** as well as **Keras**.

 If you need to read detailed description of UNet architecture, please refer to journal article which was proposed by Ronneberger et al. [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/pdf/1505.04597.pdf)